jovotech/jovo-framework/jovo-platforms/jovo-platform-google-business-messages/README.md

 ### LAUNCH and END Intent

-Sadly, the Google Business Messages doesn't provide a separate request to mark the start and end of an session.
+Sadly, the Google Business Messages don't provide a separate request to mark the start and end of a session.
 Therefore, both the LAUNCH and END intent are not usable.

 ## Requests

-The integration currenlty supports two different request types.
+The integration currently supports two different request types.
 First, the standard text request:

 ```js
 {